 Our visit to Leshan’s Giant Buddha and the Oriental Buddha Park

-It’s big.
-It’s really big.
-It’s 71m tall.
-When you see the top of his head you cannot quite comprehend his size.
-Only a walk down to his feet will let you fully appreciate a visit to Leshan’s Giant Buddha.
-Whilst you are here you should also visit the slightly bizzare but very interesting Oriental Buddha Park.
+The Leshan Giant Buddha is big.
+The Leshan Buddha is really big.
+The Leshan Buddha is in fact 71m tall!
+When you first see the top of his stone head you cannot quite comprehend his size.
+Only once you have walked down to the Leshan buddha’s feet will you fully appreciate his size.
+Whilst you are at the Leshan Giant Buddha you should also visit the slightly bizzare but very interesting Oriental Buddha Park in Leshan.

-We got off in the town to grab a bite to eat.
-We had a lot of stares.
-Many tourists who visit Leshan simply go straight to the scenic area and then straight back to the train station so the locals don’t really see outsiders.
-We had lovely customer service in KFC as she said in English as she gave me our chips ‘Welcome to China’ and smiled.
-Then in Walmart we got some pot noodles and biscuits and the lady at the till was so happy to practise her English and couldn’t stop smiling.
-Its experiences like this that make me mad at people who claim boldly that all Chinese people are rude.
+We got off in the town of Leshan to grab a bite to eat.
+Many of the locals looked at us and we endured a lot of stares.
+Many tourists who visit Leshan simply go straight to the scenic area and then straight back to the train.
+Many of the locals never see the foreign tourists.
+In Leshan though, we had lovely customer service in the KFC as she said in English as she gave me our chips ‘Welcome to China’ and smiled.
+Then in Walmart as we grabbed some pot noodles and biscuits, the lady at the till was so happy to practise her English and couldn’t stop smiling.
+These are the experiences that make me mad at people who claim boldly that all Chinese people are rude to tourists.

-All of this queing and stopping que jumpers (apart from Alex) and pushing and shoving is worth it.
-Looking up at this giangantic ancient wonder is incredible.
-The sheer size of it, the moss growing on him, his little smile and his huge toes!
+All of the queuing, stopping queue jumpers (apart from Alex) and pushing and shoving is worth it once you arrive at the bottom of the Leshan Buddha.
+Looking up at this gigantic ancient wonder is incredible.
+The sheer size of the Giant Leshan Buddha is impressive.
+You can admire the moss growing on him, the Buddha’s broad smile and gasp at his huge toes!
 We took lots of photos here and ate some nuts.
 I was so happy we had made it to Leshan and seen this incredible site.
+The Leshan Buddha is definitely one of the best places in China.

-The buddha is situated on the confluence of 3 rivers.
-Many accidents occurred here due to the underlying currents therefore a monk decided something needed to be done.
-A giant buddha would protect those sailing on the river.
-It worked.
 Whether it was divine providence or the fact the river bed was levelled out whilst obtaining building material for the buddha is debatable.
-What is not debatable is that the buddha is an amazing site!
+What is not debatable however is that the Leshan Giant Buddha is an incredible ancient wonder!

 The Oriental Buddha Park